userfrosting/learn/21.going-live/02.mail-providers/docs.md

 ### Zoho Mail

-[Zoho mail](https://www.zoho.com/mail/) provides a simple [paid](https://www.zoho.com/mail/zohomail-pricing.html) mail hosting solution for buiseness, but they also offers a free plan.
+[Zoho mail](https://www.zoho.com/mail/) provides a simple [paid](https://www.zoho.com/mail/zohomail-pricing.html) mail hosting solution for business, but they also offers a free plan.
 The free plan gives you up to five users, 5GB/User and 25MB attachment limit for single domain.

 ### Paid services